Welcome to the Jungle

 “Welcome to the Jungle” was initially released in September 1987 as the second single from Guns N’ Roses’ debut album, Appetite for Destruction.
 It was a minor hit in the UK, reaching #67.
 It wasn’t until April 1988 that it hit the Billboard album rock chart and it didn’t hit the Billboard Hot 100 until October 1988, after the success of the #1 hit “Sweet Child O’ Mine.”
 The song then recharted in the UK, reaching #24.

 The song is about “the ugly underbelly of the streets of L.A.”
 AMG “many people encounter when they go there to pursue fame.”
-SF However, lead singer Axl Rose’s lyrical inspiration came from an encounter in New York with a homeless man who yelled, “You know where you are?
+SF Author Dave Thompson calls it “a glimpse into the sometimes nightmare of modern urban life, where even the wildest beasts are uncaged.”
+DT Lead singer Axl Rose’s lyrical inspiration came from an encounter in New York with a homeless man who yelled, “You know where you are?
 You’re in the jungle, baby.”
 WK Musically, bassist Duff McKagan contends that the song’s breakdown originated from a song called “The Fake” that he wrote in 1978 for a punk band, the Vains, that he was in.
 WK

 According to Alan Niven, the band’s then-manager, the video was inspired by the movies Midnight Cowboy, The Man Who Fell to Earth, and A Clockwork Orange.
 It depicts Axl Rose arriving in Los Angeles and transforming into a city punk after encounters with a drug dealer and a wino, played by the band’s guitarists Izzy Stradlin and Slash, respectively.
 When Geffen Records was struggling to sell the video to MTV, David Geffen made a deal that they show it once about 5am on a Sunday morning.
 The network received multiple callers wanting to see the video again and it soon became MTV’s most requested video.
 WK